 - Finally, and I won’t write too much about this in this post, but your arms should drop neatly either side of your body, making it easy to use gestures and express emotions through your movements.
 I’ll talk about this in greater detail in another post.

 Above all, feel comfortable, an audience immediately notices someone forcing himself to stand straight or to use certain movements or postures.
 Be yourself all while maintaining that lovely confident posture.

 Pro tip: don’t hesitate to practice in front of a mirror.
-Nobody is a harsher critic with regards to your body than you.
+You are the harshest critic your body will ever have to face.